Boston Urban Idiotorama Race Details

-The Boston Urban Iditarod takes the famous Alaskan Iditarod race and replaces the dogs with people, snow gear is replaced by costumes and the sleds are shopping carts.
+The Boston Urban Idiotorama takes the format of a famous Alaskan dog sled race and replaces the dogs with people, snow gear is replaced by costumes and the sleds are shopping carts.
 This one-of-kind event incorporates a urban race, costume contest, games, a talent contest, bar crawl and food drive to end up with a great time for everyone.

 - Have Fun!

 - Be the first team to complete the urban race between five check point bars around Boston.

 - Create a team ‘theme’ for your team members and cart.
 Look at the gallery for ideas or come up with your own totally unique idea.

 - Participate in challenges at each check point to win prizes.

 - Bring in as much food as possible for the food drive supporting the Boston Medical Center Food Pantry.

 Where and When: